 A Virginia State Trooper said the truck driver failed to notice the slowed traffic when he slammed into the Pontiac.
 The truck then sideswiped another 18-wheeler before hitting the Dodge Caravan.
 None of the Caravan’s five passengers was seriously injured.
 The truck then came to a stop after plowing through a guardrail.

 Another eyewitness said the truck driver was driving too fast for the conditions at the time.
 He said the 18-wheeler sped by him as traffic was slowing down to approximately 15 mph.
 Cleanup efforts from another 18-wheeler’s spilled contents the night before caused the slowed traffic.

 Representatives of the Virginia Department of Transportation and the Staunton-Augusta Rescue Squad were on-hand at the scene.
 A helicopter airlifted the Pontiac driver to the University of Virginia Medical Center in Charlottesville.
 Authorities are charging the truck driver with reckless driving.

-The impact from an 18-wheeler can be serious and even fatal.
-If you or a loved one suffers injuries in a truck accident, a Virginia personal injury lawyer can help you receive compensation.
-Contact Peter DePaolis, a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot.
+The impact of an 18-wheeler can be serious and even fatal.
+If you or a loved one suffers injuries in a truck accident, a Northern Virginia personal injury lawyer can help you receive compensation.
+Contact Peter DePaolis, a Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis.